 They are the perfect blend of high-energy nutrients and functional support all in one delicious snack.
 Dogswell treats are offered in chewy jerky, soft strips, tender nuggets, and grillers.

-With choices like wild-caught salmon, or farm-raised duck or chicken, what more can you ask for?
-How about superfood ingredients like turmeric, flaxseed, and New Zealand green-lipped mussels to aid in hip and joint function, skin and coat care, and immunity support.
+With choices like wild-caught salmon or farm-raised duck or chicken, what more can you ask for?
+How about superfood ingredients like turmeric, flaxseed, and New Zealand green-lipped mussels?
+These natural food supplements support hip and joint function, skin and coat care, and immunity support.

 10. Zukes Lil Links